Connecting to loved ones can be challenging with hearing loss

 - Phonak Roger System - microphones use wireless technology to amplify and clarify speech for the listener.
-These devices are good for communication while wearing face masks, in small meetings, appointments, and social occasions - either in groups or one-on-one,
+These devices are good for communication while wearing face masks, in small meetings at work, at any appointments such as doctor or lawyer, and on social occasions - either in groups or one-on-one,

 - Pocketalkers amplify sound clearly and easily for better speech recognition.
-They have a plug-in microphone, adjustable tone and volume controls, and a TV listening extension cord.
-They are battery operated and use a headset.
+The Pocketalker has a plug-in microphone, adjustable tone, and volume controls, and a TV listening extension cord.
+They are battery-operated and use a headset or earbuds.
 They can be used with or without hearing aids.

-- Amplified wireless headsets are available for TV and audio listening.
-Comfortable and easy to wear, they connect to any Bluetooth device, including TVs, cell phones, MP3 players, and audio equipment.
+- Amplified wireless devices are available for TV and audio listening.
+Comfortable and easy to use, they connect to any Bluetooth device, including TVs, cell phones, MP3 players, and audio equipment.
 Volume control, tone, and balance allow a person with hearing loss to listen without disturbing others in the room.

 - Amplified phones for landlines.
-While a traditional phone projects incoming calls at 10 to 25 decibels, amplified phones can project up to 60 decibels (depending on the model).
-They also have other features, such as a loud ringer, flashing light indicator, tone control, and some phone systems will even slow the caller’s speech down for easy understanding.
+While traditional phone projects incoming calls at 10 to 25 decibels, amplified phones can project up to 60+ decibels (depending on the model).
+They also have other features, such as a loud ringer, flashing ringer light indicator, and tone control for both the incoming voice and the ringer, and some phone systems will even slow the caller’s speech down for easy understanding.
 Specialized landline phones with these features come in both corded and cordless models.
 Some phone models have extra features such as a built-in answering machine and call display.
-Amplified phones can increase safety, security, and social connection for the hard of hearing individual.
+Amplified phones can increase safety, security, and social connection for the hard of hearing individuals.

 Alerting devices for your home use sound, light, vibrations, or a combination of these features to alert you when a particular event is occurring.
 Smoke and carbon monoxide detectors, doorbells, and alarm clocks are available with this technology.
 It is important to note that even people who wear hearing aids or Cochlear implants take them out at night and may not hear traditional alarms, especially when sleeping.